 Pink Lake in Gatineau Park, located less than a half hour drive from downtown Ottawa, is not what you think it might be.
 First off, the only thing pink about it are the colourful visitors ambling around the lake on the Pink Lake Trail.
 The Pink part relates to the name of the family that settled nearby and “loaned” their name to the lake.

-All in all it’s a very pleasant short hike, likely to be shared with a lot of young families like we did on a weekend.
+All in all the Pink Lake hike is a very pleasant short outing, likely to be shared with a lot of young families like we did on a weekend.
 There is more geology that is interesting but that would be pushing my luck especially after I snuck in the mica mine in the previous paragraph.

 That secret I was talking about; everybody that walks around Pink Lake and reads the great information panels will know the secret too!